MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-H-Hazardous-Materials/section-1910.120.md

 These new tools and agents are the things that employers will want to evaluate as part of their new technology program.
 The treatment of spills of hazardous substances or wastes at an emergency incident as part of the immediate spill containment and control efforts is sometimes acceptable to EPA and a permit exception is described in 40 CFR 264.1(g)(8) and 265.1(c)(11).

-Appendix D to § 1910.120 - References
+Appendix D to § 1910.120—References

 The following references may be consulted for further information on the subject of this standard:

-1. OSHA Instruction DFO CPL 2.70 - January 29, 1986, *Special Emphasis Program: Hazardous Waste Sites.*
+1. OSHA Instruction DFO CPL 2.70—January 29, 1986, *Special Emphasis Program: Hazardous Waste Sites.*

-2. OSHA Instruction DFO CPL 2-2.37A - January 29, 1986, *Technical Assistance and Guidelines for Superfund and Other Hazardous Waste Site Activities.*
+2. OSHA Instruction DFO CPL 2-2.37A—January 29, 1986, *Technical Assistance and Guidelines for Superfund and Other Hazardous Waste Site Activities.*

-3. OSHA Instruction DTS CPL 2.74 - January 29, 1986, *Hazardous Waste Activity Form, OSHA 175.*
+3. OSHA Instruction DTS CPL 2.74—January 29, 1986, *Hazardous Waste Activity Form, OSHA 175.*

 4. *Hazardous Waste Inspections Reference Manual,* U.S. Department of Labor, Occupational Safety and Health Administration, 1986.